articleIcon-icon

 In Iowa, many businesses use PEO services to simplify workforce management.
 By outsourcing tasks related to HR, payroll, and compliance, they can focus on strategic priorities and set the foundations for sustainable growth.

-However, a PEO goes beyond a simple service arrangement.
-As it’s a co-employment model, wherein the PEO is the administrative employer and your company is the worksite employer.
+A PEO is a co-employment model, where the PEO serves as the administrative employer and your company acts as the worksite employer.

 Benefits of partnering with an Iowa PEO